 Disclosure: As a technologist working within the existing ad-tech system I've seen the privacy violations and fraud that occurs.
 This has led me to being strongly supportive of Brave and the BAT model.
-I attempted (and failed) to participate in the BAT ICO, and hold crypto, including BAT.
+I hold crypto, including BAT.

 As Brave gets closer to challenging the existing ad-tech model (with features like BAT rewards for users who opt-in to ads) it's beginning to attract increased attention from critics and detractors.

 The latest attention was triggered by a complaint from a creator:

 The UI creates an impression of an authorised donation channel for a creator, even when they aren't active in the system - a valid complaint.

 See the balance in that screenshot though?
 30 BAT.
 The amount Brave currently distributes each month from their User Growth Pool (UGP).